maciej-radziejewski/get-attendance/README.md

 Teams (e.g., version 1.4.00.7175) lets you download:
 * an attendance list, during the meeting that you organized (click on the **...** icon on the list of participants, and then download),
-* an attendance report, after the meeting (from the meeting chat, which is also available in the chanel associated with the meeting).
+* an attendance report, after the meeting (from the meeting chat, which is also available in the chanel associated with the meeting; it looks like attendance reports are only available for scheduled meetings).

 What this script can do for you is:
 * process a bunch of downloaded lists and reports in one go,